This page is about painting on location in watercolor. If you’re looking for a supplies list for sketchbook drawing – check over here: Sketching Gear

 A travel brush has a hollow handle that reverses to enclose the brush when it’s tossed into your bag.
 I recommend the Da Vinci Cosmotop Spin (synthetic fiber) or the Da Vinci Maestro Series 1503 (sable).
 These are the most reliable travel brushes I’ve found.
 Other brands have cheap enclosures that get crushed over time, slip off the brush, or bend back the brush hairs.

-I don’t always use an easel.
-Much of the time I’m just carrying my Coroplast panels and working ‘hand held’.
-But an easel helps you have your work up at eye level – near your natural sight line, and lets you keep all your brushes and paints in easy reach.
+If I’m walking around and sketching, I’ll just use my Coroplast panels and work’hand held’.
+(Shown below).
+But if you’re doing a slower sketch, where you might be taking an hour or more, an easel helps you keep your work up at eye level – near your natural sight line, and lets you keep all your brushes and paints in easy reach.

 You might also find accessory trays marketed to digital photographers – look for laptop supports or tablet holders.
 For smaller works I’m using an iPad holder, inserting a drawing board in the clamp meant for the device.
 If you’re handy with tools, you might make your own.
 The threaded female screw your need to connect to the camera mount is called a ‘tee-nut’.